 Are Wendigos Related To Werewolves?

-Unlike Werewolves Wendigos don’t transform back to humans.
+Unlike Werewolves, Wendigos don’t transform back to humans.
 They remain Wendigos till the very bitter end.
 The complete transformation happens over the span of their relatively short lives.
 Like Werewolves they are affected by the full Moon.
-We see an increase in Wendigo activity under full Moons along with a power boost.
+We see an increase in Wendigo activity under the full Moon along with a paranormal power boost!
 It’s suggested that their transformation process accelerates during the full Moons as well.
 On average Wendigos tend to be stronger than Werewolves despite the Lycanthropes demonic DNA, and much more muscular frame.
 It could be due to the fact that they still have a human side while Wendigos are monstrous 24-7.
-They are also taller on average than Lycanthropes as well especially since they are primarily bipedal in nature.
+They are also taller on average than Lycanthropes.
+Especially since they are primarily bipedal in nature.